-Figure 6: The fuel system (top view)
+Figure 15: The fuel system (top view)

-Fuel closing valve is mounted above the fuel tank.
+Fuel closing valve is mounted above the fuel tank, and there is also an emergency valve, located in the main switch panel (sitting group).

 Filter/water separator in the engine room must be checked on a regular basis.
 If any impurities or water is discovered in the separator, you need to contact the service workshop.